Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

 ### Connect a Kafka Producer

-The [`examples/quickstart-producer`](/examples/quickstart-producer/) folder contains a simple native Kafka producer designed to publish simulated market events for the *QuickStart* app.
+The [`examples/quickstart-producer`](/examples/quickstart-producer/) folder contains a simple native Kafka producer designed to publish simulated market events for the *Quickstart* app.

 Before launching the producer, you first need to build it.
 Open a new shell from the folder and execute the following command: